Vinland: Controversy over the location of Vinland

 Other clues appear to place the main settlement farther south, such as the mention of a winter with no snow and the reports in both sagas of grapes being found.
 A very specific indication in the Greenlanders' Saga of the latitude of the base has also been subject to misinterpretation.
 This passage states that in the shortest days of midwinter, the sun was still above the horizon at "dagmal" and "eykt", two specific times in the Norse day.
 Carl Christian Rafn, in the first detailed study of the Norse exploration of the New World, "Antiquitates Americanae" (1837), interpreted these times as equivalent to 7:30 a.m. and 4:30 p.m., which would put the base a long way south of Newfoundland.
 According to the 1880 Sephton translation of the saga, Rafn and other Danish scholars placed Kjalarnes at Cape Cod, Straumfjörð at Buzzards Bay, Massachusetts, and Straumsey at Martha's Vineyard.

 An Icelandic law text gives a very specific explanation of "eykt", with reference to Norse navigation techniques.
 The eight major divisions of the compass were subdivided into three hours each, to make a total of 24, and "eykt" was the end of the second hour of the south-west division.
-In modern terms this would be 3:30 p.m. for "Dagmal", the "day-meal."
-It is specifically distinguished from the earlier "rismal" (breakfast), which would thus be about 8:30 a.m.
-The sun is indeed just above the horizon at these times on the shortest days of the year in northern Newfoundland - but not much farther north.
+In modern terms this would be 3:30 p.m.
+"Dagmal", the "day-meal," is specifically distinguished from the earlier "rismal" (breakfast), and would thus be about 8:30 a.m.

 A 2012 article by Jónas Kristjánsson in the scientific journal Acta Archeologica, which assumes that the headland of Kjalarnes referred to in the Saga of Erik the Red is at L'Anse aux Meadows, suggests that Straumfjörð refers to Sop's Arm, Newfoundland, as no other fjord in Newfoundland was found to have an island at its mouth.
-Kent Budden (1962-2008) a resident of Sop's Arm, did extensive exploration in the area, contacted Jonas to show him some artifacts, including an axe head that Jonas said had a twin in the Icelandic Museum.
-Kent believed he had confirmed Kristjansson's theory.